fkrein/Lavanderia-CEU-II/README.md

 ## Introduction

-Fire Eats is a restaurant recommendation app built on Cloud Firestore.
+Fire Eats is a agendamento recommendation app built on Cloud Firestore.
 For more information about Firestore visit [the docs][firestore-docs].

 ## Getting Started

   * [Set up your Android app for Cloud Firestore][setup-android]
-    * Use the package name `com.google.firebase.example.fireeats`
+    * Use the package name `com.ceu.lavanderia`
   * In the Authentication tab of the Firebase console go to the [Sign-in Method][auth-providers] page and enable 'Email/Password'.
     * This app uses [FirebaseUI][firebaseui] for authentication.